 Get Grammarly Premium for free

-If you are interested in Grammarly Premium but do not have enough money at the moment, I have got excellent news for you.
-Our other website, UpContests.com, is giving away Grammarly Premium 1 year subscription for free.
+If you are interested in Grammarly Premium but do not have enough money now, I have excellent news for you.
+Our other website, UpContests.com, is giving away Grammarly Premium 1-year subscription for free.

-Sign up for the giveaway notification list if you want to get Grammarly Premium for free.
+Sign up for the giveaway notification list to get Grammarly Premium for free.
 You will be the first to know when we release the Grammarly Premium free giveaway through email.

 Grammarly Free or Grammarly Premium?

-If you want a tool to do basic checking on grammar, spelling, and punctuation, go for Grammarly Free as we saw in this Grammarly Free vs. Premium comparison that the Free plan is enough for simple tasks.
+If you want a tool to do basic checking on grammar, spelling, and punctuation, go for Grammarly Free.
+As we saw in this Grammarly Free vs. Premium comparison, the Free plan is enough for simple tasks.